Right Arrow

 3. Use of step stools/ladders rather than standing on chairs.

-Video intelligence can flag “crowding” and “possible fall” scenarios in busy storage areas, catching unsafe stacking or retrieval behavior.
-Real-time alerts for “running” or “people absent” in high-risk zones help reduce the likelihood of accidents, especially during busy transitions between classes or activities.
+The system can flag “crowding” scenarios in busy storage areas, catching unsafe stacking or retrieval behavior.
+Real-time alerts for “running” or “people absent” in high-risk zones help minimize the likelihood of accidents, especially during busy transitions between classes or activities.

 The Hazard: